information

 Can I perform at Portland Sunday Parkways?

-Bring on the talent!
+We love to feature local artists!
 Email PortlandSundayParkways@portlandoregon.gov to learn about performance opportunities at these community events.
-And remember ANYBODY can set up in their front yard or bring an instrument to the park.
+Community members along the route are welcome to set up in their front yard or bring an instrument to the park.
 The more the merrier!

 Safety at Portland Sunday Parkways